 Coconut flour is another great substitute for flour, as well as being low-carb and high in fibre.
 Make these fluffy mini-pancakes using just 5 ingredients for a delicious free-from brunch, topped with tart mixed berries and maple syrup.

 6. Spinach protein pancakes

 These gluten-free buckwheat pancakes are high in protein and folate, and packed with flavour from buttermilk, spinach and a pinch of paprika.
 We love ours topped with a perfectly poached egg, so that the oozy yolk can act as a savoury sauce as it drips over the stack.
 Delicious.

-You'd better believe it - these pancakes are egg-free, dairy-free and gluten-free, and they're vegan too!
-The secret's in the silken tofu, which enriches the batter without requiring your usual ingredients.
-Stack 'em high and serve with sliced fresh fruit, chopped nuts and your syrup of choice.
+You’d better believe it – these pancakes are egg-free, dairy-free and gluten-free, they’re a vegan dream!
+The secret’s in the silken tofu, which enriches the batter without requiring your usual ingredients.
+Stack ’em high and serve with sliced fresh fruit, chopped nuts and your syrup of choice.

 Pancakes, but not as you know them, these thin and soft wraps are almost tortilla-like.
 They lend themselves well to Mexican fillings, like pulled pork, chicken with peppers, or some black beans.
 Our recipe serves them warm with a spoonful of homemade salsa.
 They do contain a little plain flour though, so they’re not completely wheat-free.